Invitation to Ohio: Production and background

 Directed by Hungarian-born Julius Potocsny (1929–2002), “Invitation to Ohio” premiered on December 16, 1964, at Stouffer’s Top of the Town in Cleveland.
 At the time, Potocsny was Vice President and Executive Producer at Cinécraft Productions.

-The score was written and directed by composer and orchestra director Zoltán Rozsnyai and played by musicians from the Cleveland Orchestra.
+Composer and orchestra director Zoltán Rozsnyai wrote and directed the score, and musicians from the Cleveland Orchestra performed it.
 The entire Cleveland Orchestra, directed by George Szell, appears in the film.

+In 2025, the National Film Preservation Foundation awarded the Hagley Museum and Library a grant to preserve the film.
+A copy of the restored film is on YouTube and on the Hagley website.